-Postdoctoral Position to develop microfluidics and active elements for sample preparation on chip
+Postdoctoral researcher to develop large area microfluidics and active elements for lab on chip

 Imec is the world-leading research and innovation hub in nanoelectronics and digital technologies.
 The combination of our widely acclaimed leadership in microchip technology and profound software and ICT expertise is what makes us unique.
 By leveraging our world-class infrastructure and local and global ecosystem of partners across a multitude of industries, we create groundbreaking innovation in application domains such as healthcare, smart cities and mobility, logistics and manufacturing, and energy.

-Lab on chip technologies have increasingly been used for solve technical problems in the medical diagnostics device field.
-Innovative microfluidic design and integration is key to developing ground breaking devices as currently there is a lack of devices on the market that use microfluidics to their full potential.
+Lab on chip technologies have increasingly been used for addressing challenges in medical diagnostics fields.
+Despite great promise in the past two decades, there are limited examples that exploited the full potential of lab-on-chip.
 One reason for this is the difficultly in integrating a complete analysis system on chip.
-The majority of current research and commercial devices focus on, for example single cell or single molecule endpoint sensing but still require costly and time consuming sample preparation of clinical samples off chip.
+Especially the sample pre-processing which purifies the target cells or molecules from the complex background of a clinical sample makes the integration difficult.
+In fact, most of the current research and commercial devices focus on “end-point” sensing, for example single cell or single molecule detection.
+Although the progress is exciting, it often requires costly and time-consuming sample preparation of clinical samples off chip.
 This contributes to the poor growth of the microfluidic market.

-At imec’s life science department there is a long history of using back end of line fabricated microfluidics in cell and small molecule isolation and detection systems.
+Imec’s life science department has a long history of using back end of line fabricated microfluidics in cell and small molecule isolation and detection systems.
 This research has rapidly expanded in the last years and has contributed to many different sensing platforms.
 Also, imec’s large area electronics department is very well known within the field of organic electronics such as imagers and displays.
 The implementation of active components in large area electronics will allow high throughput and low-cost cell and biomolecule sample preparation techniques.

 In this position, you will:

-- Perform electrical and microfluidic device design and modelling;
+- Perform microfluidic device design, modelling and simulation;

 - Select and characterize materials and develop large-area manufacturing processes using imec’s cleanroom facility;